Reading time: 5 minutes

 With this type of annuity, you receive a regular payment for a specific term or time period.

-Term certain annuities are usually available for a period from 10 to 25 years and are guaranteed to continue paying you for the time period you select.
+Term certain annuities are usually available for a period from 10 to 25 years and are guaranteed to continue paying you for the term you select.

 Some life companies also offer a deferred annuity.
-These products allow you to buy the annuity product but not receive your payments until several years after an agreed deferral period.
+These products allow you to buy the annuity product but not receive your payments until after an agreed deferral period.

 Annuities and your super savings